 When Will I Go Into Labor Quiz

-And now {drum-roll please} — the quiz:
+And now {drum-roll please} — take this quiz

 Once you answer them all, click submit — and then see your score.
 You’ll see your score as well as what you should be watching for!

 There are 58 points possible — so, the higher you are — the more likely you are to either be IN labor, or to be headed there soon.
-Of course, labor can change quickly — at any minute your water could break (which adds 30 points to your total). 🙂
+Of course, it can change quickly — at any minute your water could break (which adds 30 points to your total). 🙂

 - You don’t want to look like simba….